Prafulla Dahanukar

-Prafulla Dahanukar (1934 – 2014) was an Indian painter, a leader in modern Indian art who also helped and influenced many young artists in India.
+Prafulla Dahanukar (nee’ Joshi) (1934 – 2014) was an Indian painter, a leader in modern Indian art who also helped and influenced many young artists in India.

 Biography

-Prafulla Dahanukar was born Prafulla Joshi in Bandora, Goa to Subrai Anant Joshi and Kesarbai Bandodkar, and she grew up in Mumbai.
+Prafulla Dahanukar was born Prafulla Joshi in Bandora, Goa to Subrai Anant Joshi and singer Kesarbai Bandodkar, and she grew up in Mumbai.
 She studied Fine Art at the Sir J.J.
 School of Art in Mumbai and graduated with a Gold Medal in 1955.
-She had a studio in the seminal Bulabhai Desai Institute in Mumbai and shared it with V. S. Gaitonde, becoming part of the Progressive Artists' Group from 1956 to 1960.
 The Institute was filled with luminaries who transformed the art and culture scene in India.
 The Government of France awarded her a scholarship to study fine art in Paris in 1961.

 Dahanukar served the cause of art and painting for all her life.
-She was a committee member of the Lalit Kala Akademi in New Delhi from 1974 to 1979, and the President of Bombay Art Society for 6 years from 1993 to 1998.
+She was a committee member of the Lalit Kala Akademi in New Delhi from 1974 to 1979, and the President of Bombay Art Society for 11 years from 1993 to 1998 and from 2010 till her death in 2014.
 She was a trustee of the Jehangir Art Gallery (for over 40 years) and committee member of Kala Academy in Goa (for over 30 years).
 She was also the President of the Art Society of India and the Chairperson of The Artists' Centre, Mumbai.
+She was also the Founder president of India Art Festival, an only art fair then in Mumbai started in 2010-11.

 Prafulla Dahanukar was one of the founder members of Sangit Kala Kendra with Aditya Birla, its President for 3 years and continued to work on its committee for over 30 years.
 She was the committee member of the Music Forum.
 She was on the Board of Trustees of the Indian National Theatre for the last 4 years.
 Besides the work for the artists, she was involved as the main trustee for last 30 years of an orphanage called Bal Anandgram in Lonavala.
 She had two daughters (Gauri Mehta and Gopika Dahanukar) and five grandchildren (Ritam Mehta, Kamakshi Kaarthikeyan, Anam Mehta, Shantala Mehta and Keshava Kaarthikeyan).